Home | News | 2021 College Football Week 3 Recap

 A horrible week for the Pac-12

-#13 UCLA lost straight up to the Fresno State Bulldogs 40-37 as a -11 home favorite.
+#13 UCLA lost straight up to the Fresno State Bulldogs 40-37 as an -11 home favorite.
 The Bruins’ magical season, some considered them a top ten team after they beat LSU, went up in flames.

 The Bruins couldn’t stop a decent offense, which means UCLA could end up losing 3 to 4 more games.

 It turns out Chip Kelly has yet to create a serious Pac 12 team like the ones he had while at Oregon.
-But Chip can at least feel good about the fact that the rest of the Pac 12, outside of his former team and maybe the Stanford Cardinal and USC Trojans, is just as bad. #23 BYU trounced #21 ASU 27-17.
+But Chip can at least feel good about the fact that the rest of the Pac 12, outside his former team and maybe the Stanford Cardinal and USC Trojans, is just as bad. #23 BYU trounced #21 ASU 27-17.
 The Sun Devils were -3.5 favorites.
 ASU quarterback Jayden Daniels threw for 265 yards and 2 interceptions.

 At least BYU is ranked.
 Colorado played against Minnesota at home and didn’t score a point in a 30-0 loss.
 Unranked San Diego State, a +8 underdog, beat Utah 33-30 in overtime.
-Every where we looked on Saturday laid Pac 12 college football squad carcasses.
+Everywhere we looked on Saturday laid Pac 12 college football squad carcasses.
 But although there was plenty of dead Pac 12 team seasons lying about, none was as decayed and rotting as the Arizona Wildcats’.

-U of A entered their game versus FCS inter-state rival Northern Arizona a -26.5 chalk.
+U of A entered their game versus FCS interstate rival Northern Arizona a -26.5 chalk.
 This was supposed to be Arizona’s one victory of the season.
 Nope.
 The Lumberjacks beat the Wildcats 21-19.
 It was one of the most embarrassing loses for a Pac 12 team in history.
-It may be the worst loss in Arizona history and the Wildcats have had some awful teams.
+It may be the worst loss in Arizona history, and the Wildcats have had some awful teams.

-At least Oregon is ranked fourth in the nation.
+At least, Oregon is ranked fourth in the nation.
 Unfortunately for the Ducks, they’ve got to be perfect during conference play.
 An upset “L” to any of the losers in the Pac will could send their season into a freefall.

 Big Ten impresses with huge wins